chaaz/versio/README.md

 structures at the same time.
 You can utilize this feature by providing a `subs` property in your project configuration.
 See the [Major Subdirectories](./docs/subs.md) page for a description.

+### VCS Levels

+VCS Levels allow you to control the way Versio interacts with a Git
+repository: you can have interact only locally, with a remote, or not at all.
+See the description in its [document](./docs/vcs_levels.md) for more information.

 ## Troubleshooting